AylinOguz/AylinOguz/README.md

 # 💫 Hello,I'm Aylin

-I'm an Electrical Engineer.
-With a strong curiosity for technology and a constant desire to learn, I am continuing my journey of career and personal development with excitement.
+I'm an Electrical Engineer with a strong curiosity for technology and a continuous drive to learn and grow.
+Passionate about innovation and problem-solving, I am actively pursuing both career and personal development with enthusiasm and purpose.

 ## 🌐 Socials: